-On Friday, November 6, the School Nutrition Association of Connecticut (SNACT) organized their annual Conference and Industry Trade Show to facilitate the connections of leaders and advocates in CT school nutrition, and learn from one another about the potential of healthy school meals.
+On Friday, November 6, the School Nutrition Association of Connecticut (SNACT) organized their annual Conference and Industry Trade Show to facilitate the connections of leaders and advocates in CT school nutrition, and learn from one another about healthy school meals.

 “It is an absolute privilege that we get to serve you two out of three meals a day,” proclaimed Groton Food Services Director (and FoodCorps site supervisor) Ernie Koschmieder to a panel of Connecticut students at the conference.
 Mr. Koschmieder facilitated the panel to highlight student voices for the benefit of food service directors and staff from across CT, in the planning of their menus for the following school year.
 What all of these passionate people know is that with great privilege comes great responsibility.